 A good title for my autobiography would be: Moderation…Just kidding.
 That would be a terrible title!

-My favorite moment or achievement to date is: Running 146.5 miles at the 2015 IAU 24 Hour World Championships.
-I placed 4th individually and helped secure the gold medal for the USA Women’s Team.
+My favorite moment or achievement to date is: 146.5 miles at the 2015 IAU 24 Hour World Championships.
+4th place individual and Gold for the Women’s Team USA.
 It didn’t go as I planned that day but I fought hard the entire 24 hours for every single meter I ran.
 How can you not when you are wearing the “USA” across your chest?

 The toughest moment I’ve ever experienced in a race is: Honestly, there have been so many.
 It’s hard to rank the toughest.
 If I have to choose I would say death marching for 9 hours to finish the last 25 miles of my first trail 100 Miler.

-I live in Glen Mills, PA because: Circumstance and it is close to the local trails that I love to run.
+I live in Paoli, PA because: It is close to the local trails that I love to run.

-Why NATHAN: NATHAN has an appropriate hydration vest or bottle for any type of run, for any distance or even just for hanging out, traveling or working.
-Since I prefer to run long, I am big on vests.
-The hydration vests are not only comfortable but they are also functional and versatile.
-NATHAN has also kept me gainfully employed for 3 years, as I am the full time Nathan Marketing Specialist.
+Nathan helps me run stronger and run longer by: Nathan has an appropriate hydration vest or bottle for any type of run, for any distance or even just for hanging out, traveling or working.
+They also keep me gainfully employed as I am the full time Nathan Marketing Coordinator.